Mixed-state entanglement and phase transitions in Einstein-Born-Infeld massive gravity: Holographic setup for EBI massive Gravity theory and mixed-state entanglement measures

 In this paper, we only consider 4-dimensional flat space, which means $d=4$ and $k=0$.
 It is easy to find that $\mathcal{U}_3=\mathcal{U}_4=0$.
 Furthermore, we set massive term $m^2c_0c_1=\alpha$, $m^2c_0^2c_2=\gamma$, and $c_0=1$ for convenience to calculate.
 Upon simplification of these functions, we obtain the following expressions:

-when equal to horizon radius ($r=r_h$), we have $f(r_h)=0$.
-So, we can reduce the mass $m_0$ and the Hawking temperature $T$ is
+When the radial coordinate equals the horizon radius ($r=r_h$), we have $f(r_h)=0$.
+So, we can deduce the mass $m_0$ and obtain the Hawking temperature $T$ is

-Because we only focus on the flat case, the entropy exhibits divergent behavior.
-To address this, we introduce the effective entropy density, defined as $s=\pi r_h^2$.
+Because we only focus on the flat case, the total entropy of the planar black hole is IR-divergent due to infinite transverse area.
+To address this, we work with the effective entropy density $s = \pi r_h^2$, which is finite.
 Then we can rewrite the Hawking temperature function:

-We show the phase diagram of the EN-BI massive gravity theory in figure \ref{fig:pd1}.
+We show the phase diagram of the EBI massive gravity theory in figure \ref{fig:pd1}.
 From \eqref{eq:ts}, we find massive term $\gamma$ and BI term $\beta$ can determine the behavior of temperature when $s\to 0$.